csc-ubc-okanagan/workshops/docs/UNIX_pt2.md

 Last Updated: 2023-10-11

+# Introduction to the Unix Shell Part 2: Working with Files and Directories

 ## Setup

 Before beginning this lesson, if you do not already have the shell software installed, you will need to [download and install it](https://carpentries.github.io/workshop-template/install_instructions/#shell)